imedkrisna/krisna/content/en/post/gula/index.md

 Neraca Komoditas wants to cut a process of negotiating how much sugar is imported in the coordination meeting.
 Remember my impression about sugar producer vs sugar-using industries?
 The data for sugar production mainly comes from Ministry of Agriculture, while the data for sugar consumption comes from Ministry of Industry (like in the first diagram).
 When the two clashes, Ministry of Industry might accuse Ministry of Agriculture of inflating their figures, as Industry still have hard times getting sugar.
 With Neraca Komoditas as the one sole data which rule them all, this dispute is (hopefully?) no more.
 This is hypothesized to cut a bit of a red-tape as the coordination meeting may not last as long.

+It will be much more interesting if Neraca Komoditas actually cuts the need to apply for recommendation letters.
+It is possible that the web portal SIINAS to actually remember how much quota firms planned for the import, the quota is set per firms instead of in aggregate.
+Firms can feel safer as ministries can no longer cut their proposed quota.
+It may reduce rent-seeking activity.
+It will be even better if ministries actually publish the data, the quota, and who gets how much.
+It will be easier for firms to check their actual allowance and for public to audit the system.

-Interestingly, the red tape faced by industries seems to be staying.
+If the whole recommendation letters are still in place, then the red tape faced by industries seems to be staying.
 Neraca Komoditas might help bureaucrats in their debates of settling in a quota (remember, Neraca Komoditas is not only about sugar, but also a huge lists of 'commodities').
 But it seems like it won't affect industries that much.

 At the end of the day, it is still going to be the good ol' quota.
 Neraca Komoditas might solve the data issue, but the old quota problem seems to not be addressed.
 If firms granted by the quota is still restricted, it won't solve the problem.
 If how much quota left or how fast it is disbursed to the market is not clear, it won't solve the problem.
 If industries which import industrial inputs will still mask their refined sugar to white crystal and do shadow trading, it won't solve the problem.